 Paris to Brussels by regional train

-When speed is your need, the Paris to Brussels route run by Thalys is a reliable and efficient way to travel, taking under 1.5 hours.
-When you’re in no hurry, though, traveling from Paris to Brussels by regional train allows you avoid reservation fees and to travel at a leisurely pace – all it requires is a little planning.
+When speed is your need, the Thalys is a reliable and efficient way to travel from Paris to Brussels, in less than 1.5 hours.
+When you’re in no hurry though, traveling from Paris to Brussels by regional train allows you to avoid reservation fees and travel at a leisurely pace – all that’s required is a little planning!
 This is the way to discover one of the joys of a Eurail Pass – your ability to jump aboard almost any train.
-Not only will you save money, but you’ll also get to experience some European destinations that are usually overlooked.
+Not only will it save you money, but you’ll also get to experience some European destinations that are usually overlooked.

 Top 3 stops from Paris to Brussels

-Why not visit one of these cities on the regional train route from Paris to Brussels?
+Why not visit one of these stunning cities on the regional train route from Paris to Brussels?

 As soon as I reached Amiens, I made a note of the train times for my next destination.
-When you’re cobbling together a day of multiple train journeys, it’s really helpful to jot down your departure options.
-This way you can maximise your time in each city without getting back to the station too early and without having to worry about missing the last train.
+When you’re cobbling together a day of multiple train journeys, it’s really helpful to know what your departure options are.
+This way you can maximise your time in each city without getting back to the station too early or having to worry about missing the last train.

 I wandered into town towards the old city, having no idea what to expect of Amiens.
-Sometimes I like arriving in new cities without doing any research.
+It often feels good to arrive in a city that you haven’t researched in advance.
 It’s like going to a movie without reading a review, free of any expectations.
-I was familiar with Amiens from World War I history books, and I knew something about its cathedral.
-As it turns out, the gothic cathedral of Amiens is as impressive as the Notre Dame in Paris, but without the crowds.
-I walked around some more of the city before heading back to the station, already pleased with myself that I had taken the regional train and visited a place I would have missed on the high-speed train.
+I was somewhat familiar with Amiens from my World War I history books, and I knew its cathedral was supposed to be a highlight.
+As it turns out, the gothic cathedral of Amiens is at least as impressive as the Notre Dame in Paris, but without the crowds.
+I walked around the city some more before heading back to the station, already pleased with myself that I had taken the regional train and visited a place I would have missed when traveling by high-speed train.

-From Amiens there are regional trains that go to Lille.
-It’s close to France’s border with Belgium, and another step closer to Brussels.
-Lille is a secondary city, and it isn’t on the radar of most travelers to Europe.
-The city was the European Capital of Culture in 2004, so I knew that it was going to be worthy of a detour.
+From Amiens there are plenty of regional trains that go to Lille.
+It’s rather close to the French-Belgian border, and another step closer to Brussels.
+You might call Lille a secondary city that isn’t on the radar of most travelers in Europe.
+However, as the European Capital of Culture in 2004, I figured Lille would be worthy of a detour.
 Beautiful old apartments greeted my exit from the station.
 The town square, just a short walk away, is lined with grand buildings from a time when Lille was a prominent merchant city.
-By the time I returned, I had missed my original train, so I was glad to have made note of alternative train times.
+By the time I returned to the station, I had managed to miss my train.
+Luckily, there were plenty of alternatives!

-From Lille my next stop was Kortrijk, where catching a direct train to Brussels is easy.
-Still, as a Eurail Pass Holder you’re never in a rush.
-I knew Kortrijk holds enough historical sites of interest to warrant a wander.
-As is the case with many of the old towns of Belgium, the Grote Markt (town square) is the heart of the city.
-So I headed in that direction to wile away the time before my train’s departure.
+From Lille, I traveled to the Belgian city of Kortrijk, where catching a direct train to Brussels is easy.
+Still, as a Eurail Pass Holder you should never be in a rush.
+Kortrijk holds more than enough historical sites of interest to grab a traveler’s attention.
+Like in many of the old towns of Belgium, the Grote Markt (town square) is the heart of the city.
+So I headed in that direction and came across some wonderful medieval buildings, most notably the old belfry.
+Kortrijk had enough in store to keep me well entertained before my train’s departure.

 Arriving in Brussels

-Once you’re in Belgium, reaching Brussels is easy work.
-I checked into my hostel and then made my way to Brussels’ Grote Markt.
-I had been here before, but this town square is among the grandest in Europe.
-It never fails to blow my mind.
-While I was admiring the guild houses, I thought back to the start of the day in Paris.
-I had seen three cities along the way using four regional trains.
+Once you’ve reached Belgium, getting to Brussels is easy work.
+I checked into my hostel and made my way to Brussels’ Grote Markt.
+I had been here before, but this town square is among the grandest in Europe, and it never fails to blow my mind.
+While admiring the old guild houses, I thought back to the start of my day in Paris.
+Since breakfast, I had seen 4 different cities using 4 regional trains.
 It was so surprisingly simple!

-I left Paris around 9 a.m. and got to Brussels around 6.30 p.m., with about four hours of travel time.
-Sure, the direct high-speed train takes less than an hour and a half.
-But taking the regional rails allowed me to see so much, and in just one day.
+I left Paris around 9 a.m. and got to Brussels around 6.30 p.m., with a total travel time of about 4 hours.
+Even though the direct high-speed train takes less than 1.5 hours, taking the regional train allowed me to see so much more, and in just one day!

-Who knows, a place you have never heard of might soon become your new favourite city.
+Who knows, a place you have never heard of might soon become your new favorite city.
 Find out more about the Eurail Pass.